 This Infrastructure Funding Agreement, hereinafter referred to as the "IFA" is developed and executed between the following partners:

 W.E.
 Upjohn Institute for Employment Research, Michigan Works!
-Southwest, hereinafter referred to as the and
+Southwest, hereinafter referred to as the and with agreement of the

 "REQUIRED ONE-STOP PARTNER"